-In \cite{stein} it is observed that a random variable $Z$ has standard normal law if and only if $\mathbbm{E}Zf(Z)=\mathbbm{E}f'(Z)$ for all smooth functions $f$.
-Therefore, if, for a random variable $W$ with mean zero and unit variance, $\mathbbm{E}f'(W)-\mathbbm{E}Wf(W)$ is close to zero for a large class of functions $f$, then the law of $W$ should be approximately Gaussian.
+In \cite{stein} it is observed that a random variable $Z$ has standard normal law if and only if $\mathbb{E}Zf(Z)=\mathbb{E}f'(Z)$ for all smooth functions $f$.
+Therefore, if, for a random variable $W$ with mean zero and unit variance, $\mathbb{E}f'(W)-\mathbb{E}Wf(W)$ is close to zero for a large class of functions $f$, then the law of $W$ should be approximately Gaussian.
 This leads to a method of bounding the speed of convergence to the normal distribution.
-Instead of evaluating $|\mathbbm{E}h(W)-\mathbbm{E}h(Z)|$ directly for a given function $h$, one can first find an $f=f_h$ solving the following \textit{Stein equation}:
+Instead of evaluating $|\mathbb{E}h(W)-\mathbb{E}h(Z)|$ directly for a given function $h$, one can first find an $f=f_h$ solving the following \textit{Stein equation}:

-and then find a bound on $|\mathbbm{E}f'(W)-\mathbbm{E}Wf(W)|$.
+and then find a bound on $|\mathbb{E}f'(W)-\mathbb{E}Wf(W)|$.
 This approach, called \textit{Stein's method}, often turns out to be surprisingly easy and has also proved to be useful for approximations by distributions other than normal.

-The aim of the generalised version of Stein's method is to find a bound for the quantity $|\mathbbm{E}_{\nu_n}h-\mathbbm{E}_{\mu}h|$, where $\mu$ is the target (known) distribution, $\nu_n$ is the approximating law and $h$ is chosen from a suitable class of real-valued test functions $\mathcal{H}$.
+The aim of the generalised version of Stein's method is to find a bound for the quantity $|\mathbb{E}_{\nu_n}h-\mathbb{E}_{\mu}h|$, where $\mu$ is the target (known) distribution, $\nu_n$ is the approximating law and $h$ is chosen from a suitable class of real-valued test functions $\mathcal{H}$.
 The procedure can be described in terms of three steps.
 First, an operator $\mathcal{A}$ acting on a class of real-valued functions is sought, such that where $\mu$ is the target distribution.
 Then, for a given function $h\in\mathcal{H}$, the Stein equation

-is solved.
-Finally, using properties of the solution and various mathematical tools (among which the most popular are Taylor's expansions in the continuous case, Malliavin calculus, as described in \cite{nourdin}, and coupling methods), an explicit bound is sought for the quantity $|\mathbbm{E}_{\nu_n}\mathcal{A}f_h|$.
+has to be solved.
+Finally, using properties of the solution and various mathematical tools (among which the most popular are Taylor's expansions in the continuous case, Malliavin calculus, as described in \cite{nourdin}, and coupling methods), an explicit bound is sought for the quantity $|\mathbb{E}_{\nu_n}\mathcal{A}f_h|$.

 An accessible account of the method can be found, for example, in the surveys \cite{reinert} and \cite{ross} as well as the books \cite{janson} and \cite{normal_approx}, which treat the cases of Poisson and normal approximation, respectively, in detail.
 The reference \cite{swan} is a database of information and publications connected to Stein's method.